 I’ve witnessed lots of economic crisis.
 The 2008 crisis, the Brexit situation and now what is commonly admitted as the biggest of all: The coronavirus pandemic!

 The last month has been a nightmare.
 I literally speak with my clients every half an hour discussing what should be their next move.
 Or even worse, discussing that we should pause our marketing activities and wait for all this to go away.

 Well, I say that this is one side of the coin.

 “Brands should see this as an opportunity to be noticed, rather than keeping quiet”

 Marketing teams continue to cover new ground and confront unprecedented challenges triggered by the coronavirus pandemic.
-They deep dive to data trying to demystify whether online sales (by the way you should check our new CPA model ) will continue spiking for the upcoming months and when offline will take the revenge.
+They deep dive to data trying to demystify whether online sales (by the way you should ask for our new CPA model ) will continue spiking for the upcoming months and when offline will take the revenge.
 They follow stats that clearly denote the gymnastics products and web cameras to be the king on the sales race.

 But what should we actually do?
-Can we modify our marketing strategy and be present in the market nowadays?
+Can we modify our content marketing strategy and be present in the market nowadays?

 Firstly, lets clear some things out:

 – A clear shift to e-commerce has impacts across the organisation, from supply chain to resourcing to marketing

 – Marketing mix models will be under significant changes